seventhirty/EchoServer/README.md

 TODO
 ------------------------------------------------------------------------

-* Sending more than CFG_ECHO_SERVER_MAX_CLIENT_MSG_LEN bytes from client results in multiple reads, which in turn makes the message counter incorrect (this is connected to the way we handle timeouts)

 * There is a hard-coded timeout period - clients are disconnected if idle for CFG_ECHO_SERVER_TIMEOUT_SECONDS seconds.
-  Active sessions counter for timed-out sessions is updated with a latency (less than the timeout period)
+  Active sessions counter for timed-out sessions is updated with a latency equal to the timeout period in the worst case.

-* Write unit tests and refactor if needed.
-Integrate mock library.
-Create a makefile.

-* Consider using a thread pool for scalability (or other approaches)
+* Don't use a separate thread per client connection (does not scale well)
 * There is no way to stop the server except killing it.
-* Test with non-newline terminated client requests
 * After a certain amount of messages (unsigned long max), msg sent counter overflows and goes back to 0
 * Use exceptions to make code more readable?